 - Must be able to thrive in an environment that requires juggling multiple tasks and deadlines and have strong organizational skills.

-To apply, submit a cover letter that includes where you learned of the job opening, resume, three professional references and salary expectations to firstname.lastname@example.org with "Managing Editor/ Accountability and Outreach" in the subject line.
+To apply, submit a cover letter that includes where you learned of the job opening, resume, and three professional references to email@example.com with "Managing Editor/ Accountability and Outreach" in the subject line.
 Please also include links to samples of your work or projects you have led.

 Incomplete applications will not be considered.